nso89/python-cheatsheet/using-documentation/using-documentation.md

     Args:
         keywords : set[str] - the set containing our keywords.
-        verify : str - the word were checking for in our set.
+        words : str - the word were checking for in our set.

     Returns:
         Using .join(), we return our string properly quoted.